MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Data Analysis

 \subsection{Data Distribution}

 We present the distributions of the annotated entity and event arguments of \ourdata in \cref{fig:type_dist}.
-In our analysis, argument roles with the same name across different event types are merged for statistical purposes.
-We observe that: (1) The distribution of entity types we annotated is generally similar to that of Few-NERD~\citep{ding-etal-2021-nerd}, demonstrating sufficient diversity.
+Argument roles with the same name across different event types are merged for presentation clarity.
+We observe that: (1) The distribution of entity types is generally similar to that of Few-NERD~\citep{ding-etal-2021-nerd}, demonstrating sufficient diversity.
 (2) The three most frequent basic argument roles (\texttt{Agent}, \texttt{Patient}, and \texttt{Location}) account for over $60$\% of event arguments.
 This highlights their ubiquity and encourages knowledge transfer among different event types in EAE methods.
 (3) Event arguments exhibit a highly long-tailed distribution.
 The $136$ argument roles counted as ``Others'', each constituting less than $1.5$\%, collectively accounts for $27.8$\% of event arguments.
-The long-tailed distribution of \ourdata poses a significant challenge to the generalizability of EAE methods.
+The long-tailed distribution of \ourdata poses a significant challenge to model generalizability.